uwspstar/20-Day-Challenge-List/C#/1-50 Interview Questions.md

 #### English Explanation:

-- **Abstract Class**: An abstract class can have both implemented and unimplemented methods (abstract methods).
-It allows code reuse through inheritance and can contain fields and constructors.
+- **Abstract Class**: An abstract class can have both `implemented and unimplemented methods` (abstract methods).
+It allows code reuse through inheritance and `can contain fields and constructors`.

 - **Interface**: An interface can only have method signatures (no implementation), and it cannot contain fields or constructors.
 A class can implement multiple interfaces but can inherit only from a single abstract class.